 On IRC, he's matham.

-Richard LarkinRichard is a educational software developer (B.Sc, Hons) from South Africa.
+Richard LarkinRichard is an educational software developer (B.Sc, Hons) from South Africa.
 He likes being silly, meditating, music and hugging fluffy things.
 On IRC, he's ZenCODE.

 Terje Skjaeveland (bionoid)

 - Thomas Hansen was one of the initial authors of the framework.
 Besides his tremendous work on shaping Kivy, including his contributions to the graphics pipeline, he has also supported our annual contests.